Eloy Jiménez Player Props: White Sox vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 16th in the league.
+- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Red Sox have a 4.41 team ERA that ranks 18th across all MLB pitching staffs.
+- The Red Sox's 4.37 team ERA ranks 18th among all MLB pitching staffs.

-- Red Sox pitchers combine to allow 94 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).
+- The Red Sox rank 22nd in baseball in home runs allowed (94 total, 1.2 per game).

-- His most recent appearance was on Sunday against the New York Yankees, when the righty tossed seven innings, surrendering one earned run while giving up four hits.
+- His last appearance came on Monday against the Minnesota Twins, when the left-hander threw 6 1/3 innings, surrendering three earned runs while giving up three hits.

-- The 24-year-old has amassed an ERA of 3.49, with 8.6 strikeouts per nine innings, in 11 games this season.
-Opponents are hitting .247 against him.
+- The 34-year-old has an ERA of 3.29, with 12 strikeouts per nine innings, in seven games this season.
+Opponents have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.